Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 ## The problems I wanna solve

-Tired of working with Veldrid's Vulkan 1.0 backend, and wanting to try some Vulkan 1.4 goodies, I went ahead and started building a very thin OOP-ey wrapper for Vulkan.
+Tired of working with Veldrid's Vulkan 1.0 backend, and wanting to try some Vulkan 1.4 goodies, I started building a very thin OOP-ey wrapper for Vulkan.

 The idea was that the Vulkan instance, physical devices, logical devices and others would be objects with methods, and their `*CreateInfo` structures would also be simplified.
-So in other words, it was going to be a bit like Vulkan-Hpp, but covering only the parts of Vulkan I deemed important.
+Same goes for other objects, like command buffers and queues.
+So in other words, it was going to be a bit like Vulkan-Hpp.

 Now, I mentioned a bunch of RHIs and how I was tired of Veldrid's Vulkan insides.
 Let's talk about some of that.